marcotheo/genesis-link/packages/backend/README.md

 - docker run --rm --env-file ./.env -p 3000:8080 goapp

-### LOCAL DEVELOPMENT
+### LOCAL DEVELOPMENT SETUP

 - Prereq

   - install turso cli (https://docs.turso.tech/cli/installation)
+  - install `air` used for running golang server locally to have live reloads

 1. Running tursodb locally

    - create a `tursolocal` folder anywhere on the project and run the command below
    - Run this command `turso dev --db-file local.db` to run an sqlite file as turso locally
-   - Under `packages/backend` add the env variable `DB_URL=http://127.0.0.1:8080` which connect to the local turso db you started
+   - add the env variable `DB_URL=http://127.0.0.1:8080` which connect to the local turso db you started

+2. run command `make db-up` to run db migrations
-2. setup the .env file and refer to .env.examples
+3. create the .env file and refer to .env.examples
+4. run `air` to start backend app

 ### PRODUCTION DEPLOYMENT